sebawita/tour-of-heroes-migration/migration.md

 > The code-sharing project uses a naming convention to differentiate between the files for web and mobile.
 The NativeScript-specific files have a `.tns` suffix.
 You can learn more about it in the NativeScript docs on [code-splitting](https://docs.nativescript.org/angular/code-sharing/code-splitting).

 If you open **app-routing.module.tns.ts**, you will notice that NativeScript imports **NativeScriptRouterModule**.
 This module is a wrapper around the **RouterModule** provided by Angular.
-NativeScript extends the default Angular router with a few mobile-specific features, such as animated transitions between pages.
+NativeScript extends the default Angular router with a few mobile-specific features, such as animated transitions between screens.

 You will also see a **routes** array.
 It contains a single path, leading to the **HomeComponent**.
-Later in the tutorial, we will move the **routes** to a common file, shared between the web and the native routing `NgModule`s.
+Later in the tutorial, we will move the **routes** to a common file, shared between the web and the mobile `NgModule`s.

 <h1>Migrating the Project Content</h1>

 The **ng add @nativescript/schematics** command converts the project to a code-sharing structure.
 However, it doesn't convert your application logic.
 Enough auto generation!
 It's time to get your hands dirty and write some real code!

 The next steps from here are to: